SReichelt/slate2/doc/Notation.md

   This alternative takes precedence over all others.
 However, the entire notation expression is not allowed to consist purely of a parameter.
 Moreover, a notation expression which is parameterized or a sequence cannot appear within a sequence.
+Each parameter can be referenced at most once.

 A _notation expression_ may optionally be followed by _data_ separated by
 * a keyword,